F5Networks/f5-declarative-onboarding/docs/bigip-examples.rst

    The ability to configure RADIUS, LDAP, and TACACS authentication in a declaration is available in DO v1.7.0 and later.

 In this example, we show how to configure RADIUS, LDAP, and TACACS authentication in a Declarative Onboarding declaration using the **Authentication** class.
-The authentication class can contain multiple authentication method subclasses but only one can be enabled at a time using the **enableSourceType** property (which matches the BIG-IP UI behavior).
+The authentication class can (but does not have to) contain multiple authentication method subclasses but only one can be enabled at a time using the **enableSourceType** property (which matches the BIG-IP UI behavior).

-This example declaration contains all three authentication methods with the enableSourceType property set to **radius**.
+This example declaration contains all three authentication methods with the **enableSourceType** property set to **radius**.

 In the following declaration snippet we show only the classes related to authentication.
 You can use this class as a part of a larger Declarative Onboarding declaration.